Clan Rising

 What does the surname Kristiansen mean?

-'Son of Kristian' — Christian, 'follower of Christ'.
+'Son of Kristian', Christian, 'follower of Christ'.
 A patronymic doubled in resonance by the Danish kings named Christian who ruled Norway for centuries.
-Kristian was both an ordinary Christian name and the name of a line of Dano-Norwegian kings — Christian IV, who founded cities up and down Norway and stamped his name on Kristiansand and old Kristiania (now Oslo).
+Kristian was both an ordinary Christian name and the name of a line of Dano-Norwegian kings, Christian IV, who founded cities up and down Norway and stamped his name on Kristiansand and old Kristiania (now Oslo).

-Is Kristiansen a Norwegian surname?
+Is Kristiansen Norwegian or Danish?

 How old is the Kristiansen surname?

-Kristian was both an ordinary Christian name and the name of a line of Dano-Norwegian kings — Christian IV, who founded cities up and down Norway and stamped his name on Kristiansand and old Kristiania (now Oslo).
+Kristian was both an ordinary Christian name and the name of a line of Dano-Norwegian kings, Christian IV, who founded cities up and down Norway and stamped his name on Kristiansand and old Kristiania (now Oslo).
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Kristiansen name took its modern form within that long settlement.

 What is the Kristiansen family known for?

-Son of Kristian — and of the kings who ruled the north.
-Kristian was both an ordinary Christian name and the name of a line of Dano-Norwegian kings — Christian IV, who founded cities up and down Norway and stamped his name on Kristiansand and old Kristiania (now Oslo).
+Son of Kristian, and of the kings who ruled the north.
+Kristian was both an ordinary Christian name and the name of a line of Dano-Norwegian kings, Christian IV, who founded cities up and down Norway and stamped his name on Kristiansand and old Kristiania (now Oslo).

 Is Christiansen the same family as Kristiansen?